OnixHoque/fastkg-icicle/readme.md

 ## Installation

-To install, first clone the repository and move into the folder.
+To install, first clone the repository and move into the folder `fastkg-icicle`.
 Then run: `pip install -e .`

 # CPU/GPU Testing
 To test fb15k dataset: